biplobpustcse/LearningTechnology/Docker and Kubernetes/README.md

 **8. Explain Docker Compose.**

 **Docker Compose** is a **tool** for **defining and running multi-container Docker application**s.
 You use a **YAML** file (typically docker-compose.yml) to configure your application's services, networks, and volumes.
 With a single command (docker-compose up), you can start all the services defined in your configuration.

+**9. What is the .dockerignore file?**

+Similar to **.gitignore**, a **.dockerignore** file specifies files and directories that should be excluded from the Docker build context when you run docker build.
+This helps reduce the build time and image size by preventing unnecessary or sensitive data from being sent to the Docker daemon.

+## Kubernetes (K8s)

+**1. What is Kubernetes (K8s)?**

+Kubernetes is an open-source container orchestration platform that **automates** the **deployment, scaling, and management** of **containerized applications**.
+It groups containers into logical units for easy management and discovery.

+**2. Why do we need container orchestration?**

+In a microservices architecture or when running many containers, managing them manually becomes complex.
+Orchestration tools like Kubernetes provide:

+- **Automated deployment and scaling**: Deploy applications, scale them up/down based on demand.
+- **Self-healing**: Automatically restarts failed containers, replaces unhealthy ones, and reschedules containers on healthy nodes.
+- **Service discovery and load balancing**: Containers can find each other, and traffic is distributed efficiently.
+- **Configuration and secret management**: Centralized management of application configurations and sensitive data.
+- **Resource allocation**: Efficiently allocates resources (CPU, memory) across the cluster.